walidazizi/rdflib/docs/univrdfstore.rst

 .. topic:: **Context**

     A named, unordered set of statements (that could also be called a sub-graph).
-The ``named graph`` `literature`__ and `ontology`__ are relevant to this concept.
-The term ``context`` could be thought of as either the sub-graph itself or the relationship between an RDF triple and a sub-graph in which it is found (this latter is how the term context is used in the `Notation 3 Design Issues page`_).
+The :term:`named graph` `literature`__ and `ontology`__ are relevant to this concept.
+The term :term:`context` could be thought of as either the sub-graph itself or the relationship between an RDF triple and a sub-graph in which it is found (this latter is how the term context is used in the `Notation 3 Design Issues page`_).

     It is worth noting that the concept of logically grouping `triples`__ within an addressable 'set' or 'subgraph' is just barely beyond the scope of the RDF model.
 The RDF model defines a graph to be an arbitrary collection of triples and the semantics of these triples --- but doesn't give guidance on how to address such arbitrary collections in a consistent manner.
 Although a collection of triples can be thought of as a resource itself, the association between a triple and the collection (of which it is a part) is not covered. `Public RDF`_ is an example of an attempt to formally model this relationship - and includes one other unrelated extension: Articulated Text